swiftwasm/swiftwasm-book/src/examples/importing-function.md

 If you use Go bindings for Wasmer as your host environment, you should check [an example repository](https://github.com/hassan-shahbazi/swiftwasm-go) from one of our contributors that shows an integration with an imported host function.

+A more streamlined way to import host functions will be implemented in the future version of the SwiftWasm toolchain.